 - money laundering

 Dual citizenship is recognised in Nicaragua.
-Minors who hold single or dual Nicaraguan Nationality may require specific documentation to leave the country with one parent or a third party.
+Children who hold single or dual Nicaraguan nationality may need specific documents to leave the country with one parent or a third party.
 Seek advice from the Nicaraguan migration authorities.

 Take out comprehensive travel insurance before you depart to cover overseas medical costs, including medical evacuation.